OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/integration-sync-report.md

 The Integration Sync Report includes:
 - **Source Entity Id:** This column shows the entity id of the source system
-- **Source Project Name:** This column shows the name of the project from which entity gets polled by OpsHub Integration Manager
+- **Source Project Name:** This column shows the name of the project from which entity gets polled by <code class="expression">space.vars.SITENAME</code>
 - **Source Entity Sync State:** This column shows the [state](#state) of the entity in the source system
 - **Last Updated in Source:** This column shows the last updated time for the given entity in the source system
-- **Target Entity Id:** This column shows the entity id of the target system in which entity gets created by OpsHub Integration Manager
+- **Target Entity Id:** This column shows the entity id of the target system in which entity gets created by <code class="expression">space.vars.SITENAME</code>
-- **Target Project Name:** This column shows the project name of the target system in which entity gets created by OpsHub Integration Manager
+- **Target Project Name:** This column shows the project name of the target system in which entity gets created by <code class="expression">space.vars.SITENAME</code>
 - **Target Entity Sync State:** This column shows the [state](#state) of the entity in the target system
-- **Last Processed Time:** This column show the time when entity was last processed by OpsHub Integration Manager
+- **Last Processed Time:** This column show the time when entity was last processed by <code class="expression">space.vars.SITENAME</code>
 - **No. of Failures:** This column shows the number of failed events for a given entity.
 By clicking on the number, you will be navigated to failed events for that entity.

 <p align="center">